cs50spring2021/nuggets-info/README.md

  1. Your code should be well-organized with sensible filenames and subdirectories.

- 2. There shall be a Makefile for each library (if any), and a top-level Makefile to build the player and server and (recursively) any necessary libraries.
+ 2. There shall be a Makefile for each library (if any), and a top-level Makefile to build the client and server and (recursively) any necessary libraries.
 We must be able to `make clean` and `make all` from the top-level directory and result in a complete compilation.

  3. All code must compile (with no warnings) on the CS50 Linux servers with the usual CFLAGS.